-Farsi vs Dari: Major Similarities and Differences
+Afghan vs Iranian Persian: Major Similarities and Differences

 Share this:

-Farsi and Dari are the same language.
-They’re mutually intelligible, have mostly the same grammar, and the formal forms are almost identical — other than regional accents.
+Persian as it’s spoken in Afghanistan, on the other hand, is often referred to as Dari.
+It’s mutually intelligible with Persian as it’s spoken in Iran.
+Afghan and Iranian Persian are mutually intelligible, have mostly the same grammar, and the formal forms are almost identical — other than regional accents.

-Thus there is no “correct” pronunciation of Farsi/Dari/Persian.
+Thus there is no “correct” pronunciation of Persian.
 Some Iranians think of Afghans as speaking Iran the way it was spoken 50 years ago — before the Soviet invasion in 1979 that divided the two cultures.

 Become a Discoverer